GeoffreyFClark/file-mod-tracker/README.md

 - **Recent Activity Feed**: Scrollable list of recent events with color-coded actions
 - **Activity Stats**: Event counts by type (Created/Modified/Deleted/Renamed or Added/Updated/Removed)
 - **Monitored Paths**: Summary of configured directories or registry keys with status indicators
-- **System Status**: Real-time status for minifilter driver, file monitoring, and registry monitoring
+- **System Status**: Real-time status for minifilter driver (with toggle control), file monitoring, and registry monitoring
-  - **Minifilter Driver**: Shows loaded/unloaded status with toggle switch to control the driver
-  - The driver automatically loads when GatorSec starts and can be manually toggled off if needed

 ### Adding Directories to Monitor
 1. Navigate to **Settings** tab
-2. Click **Add Directory**
-3. Select folder to monitor
+2. Click **Add Directory** and select folder to monitor
-4. Directory appears in monitored list and tracking begins immediately
+3. Tracking begins immediately

 Alternatively, click the **Add** icon next to any file path in the Logs view to monitor its parent directory.